Madadog/three_osc/README.md

 * I'm currently migrating from LMMS to Ardour.
 Surge and ZynAddSubFx are great synths, but...
     * Controls are spread out over multiple tabs / screens.
     * Surge is a little bit aggressive.
-    * Sometimes you want to make simple, predictable sounds quickly.
+    * Sometimes you want to quickly make simple and predictable sounds.
-* The original Triple Oscillator also had several issues:
+* The original Triple Oscillator also has several issues:
     * A bit loud.
-    * Volume envelope was off by default. *Click click click*.
+    * Volume envelope is off by default. *Click click click*.
-    * Emulating super was a bit verbose, and without phase randomness it didn't work very well.
+    * Emulating super is a bit verbose, and without phase randomness it doesn't work very well.

 ## TODO
 * Bandlimited waves